Lectures on Bulk Reconstruction: Challenges to bulk reconstruction

 While HKLL construction fails, Papadodimas and Raju\cite{Papadodimas:2012aq,Papadodimas:2013jku,Papadodimas:2015jra} have argued that one can still find boundary representations of bulk fields, but they will be `state-dependent' operators.

-We will now sketch the mirror operator construction of Papdodimas and Raju in a simplified manner.
+We will now sketch the mirror operator construction of Papadodimas and Raju in a simplified manner.
 Our presentation will gloss over subtleties for clarity and we refer the reader to the original papers for an accurate presentation.
 We also refer to the original papers for a discussion about how the different versions of the firewall paradox are evaded by these mirror operators (indeed this was the motivation behind their construction).

 Now let us consider a black hole formed from collapse.
-We consider the black hole to be big enough not to evaporate.\footnote{Remember that AdS is like a box, so only black holes so small that their lifetimes are smaller than the time taken for radiation from the black hole to be reflected back from the boundary can evaporate.} We assume that sufficient time has passed after the collapse so that fluctuations have died down and the black hole is approximately in equilibrium.
+We consider the black hole to be big enough not to evaporate.\footnote{Remember that AdS is like a box, so only the small black holes---whose lifetimes are smaller than the time taken for radiation from the black hole to be reflected back from the boundary---can evaporate.} We assume that sufficient time has passed after the collapse so that fluctuations have died down and the black hole is approximately in equilibrium.

 At this late time the metric will resemble the eternal black hole geometry:

 \be ds^2 = -f(r)dt^2 + \frac{1}{f(r)}dr^2 +r^2 d\Omega^2 \ee

 where \be f(r) = r^2 +1 - \frac{c_d GM}{r^{d-2}} \ee